brentlintner/linus/TRACKER.md

 ## Current

-* Bug: Since the LLM might write a new version of a file instead of finishing a previous version, we need to check for that so we don't continue unintentionally

 ## Backlog

+* File Handling
+    * If missing no more parts is still issue:
+        * Make it required for all files
+        * Make Part: only required for a non special file part
     * Each time we write a file, if the content stripped of trailing newlines is the same, print (no changes) instead of writing the file and showing the diff
+    * Ensure trailing newlines don't happen a lot
+        * This means we drop an empty last part too

-* Bug: Is Chunk more clear than Part?
+    * Bug: Is Chunk more clear than Part? (apparently not?)

-* Turn down the token and character limits?
+    * Bug: Since the LLM might write a new version of a file instead of finishing a previous version, we need to check for that so we don't continue unintentionally

 * Remove code snippets from output formats and the stream parsing, leave ai to write as markdown